Visualizations act as a campfire around which we gather to tell stories.

 Have you ever thought about creating an attractive vertical infographic yourself?
 You can do it pretty fast using only PowerPoint and I will show how easy it is.

 Pictures are everywhere around us: we observe them while surfing Facebook, Pinterest, or simply going down the street and noticing ads.
 However, a lot of them seem designer-made and too fancy to make on your own.

 Don’t be afraid of creating infographics

-In this blog, I will show the template you can use to design simple infographics.
-Using it, adapting content to your needs and finally export it as a picture that you can add to your webpage, blog or social media channels.
+In this blog, I will show the template you can use to design a simple vertical infographic.
+Using it, adapt content to your needs and finally export it as a picture that you can add to your webpage, blog, or social media channels.
 Sounds good and handy, right?

 In order to make infographics in PowerPoint, you can choose two ways.

 - Design it yourself from scratch – changing the slide format and adding content to the layout you prepare.
-Beautify it with icons, diagrams and MS Office data charts.
-See our the detailed video instruction in the section below.
+Beautify it with icons, diagrams, and MS Office data charts.
+See our detailed video instruction in the section below.